 Juno Guadalupe

-Juno Guadalupe is an American writer raised in the hushes of the Pennsylvania mountains.
+Juno Guadalupe is an award-winning American writer raised in the hushes of the Pennsylvania mountains.
 She is the daughter of an immigrant, the mother of human children, and the slightly concerned roommate of several four-legged creatures.
 When she’s not writing unsettling fiction or photographing strange things that probably shouldn’t move on their own, she enjoys pretending she’s normal in public.

 She believes in ghosts, avoids mirrors at night, and once had a staring contest with a barn owl that she’s pretty sure wasn’t just a barn owl.